 Medications used to treat yeast infections generally fall into two main categories.

 Azole medications are a family of antifungal drugs that end in the suffix "-azole."
 They block the manufacture of ergosterol, a crucial material of the yeast cell wall.
 Without ergosterol, the yeast cell wall becomes leaky and the yeast die.
 Fortunately, ergosterol is not a component of human membranes, and azoles do not harm human cells.

 Polyene antifungal medications include nystatin and amphotericin B. Nystatin is used for thrush and superficial candidal infections.
 Doctors reserve amphotericin B for more serious systemic fungal infections.
 The antifungals work by attaching to the yeast cell wall building material, ergosterol.
 These medications then form artificial holes in the yeast wall that cause the yeast to leak and die.

 Oral antifungal agents may be used for a variety of skin or vaginal infections.

-- Clotrimazole (Mycelex) troches are also available for treating oral thrush in older children and adults and are more effective than nystatin.
+Clotrimazole (Mycelex) troches are also available for treating oral thrush in older children and adults and are more effective than nystatin.

-- Fluconazole (Diflucan), itraconazole (Sporanox), and ketoconazole (Nizoral) are prescription products administered as tablets or oral liquid.
+Fluconazole (Diflucan) and itraconazole (Sporanox) are prescription products administered as tablets or oral liquid.
 They may be used when topical agents are ineffective, large areas of skin is affected, or for individuals at a higher risk of fungal infection, such as patients with cancer or HIV.

-- The doctor will periodically draw blood samples to monitor for the rare toxicity of liver impairment for those patients on long-term medications, although long-term treatment is seldom needed.
+The doctor will periodically draw blood samples to monitor for the rare toxicity of liver impairment for those patients on long-term medications, although long-term treatment is seldom needed.

 Vaginal creams and suppositories include butoconazole (Femstat), clotrimazole (Femizole-7, Gyne-Lotrimin), miconazole (Monistat Vaginal products), terconazole (Terazol), and tioconazole (Vagistat).